-Judge Mavis studied politics, philosophy and economics at Oxford University and received a BS in Economics from MIT and a JD from Harvard Law School.
+Judge Mavis studied politics, philosophy and economics at Oxford University and received a BS in economics from MIT as well as a JD from Harvard Law School.

-For 14 years, Judge Mavis tried over 100 jury trials as a prosecutor for the Los Angeles County District Attorney.
-He tried some of the District Attorney’s most complex and high-profile cases.
-Among his high-profile murder cases, he prosecuted one of California’s largest “no-body” murder cases and successfully tried a 17-year-old, double murder case that involved the killing of two Special Agents of the Drug Enforcement Administration as well as the almost fatal wounding of a third Special Agent during an international, undercover sting operation.
-He was also appointed Attorney Liaison at the United States Department of Justice, Office of International Affairs, where he worked on international criminal matters for state and local prosecutors throughout the United States for two years.
+Judge Mavis tried more than 100 jury trials as a prosecutor for the Los Angeles County District Attorney for 14 years.
+He prosecuted some of the district attorney’s most complex and high-profile cases including one of California’s largest “no-body” murder cases.
+He successfully tried a 17-year-old, double murder case that involved the killing of two special agents of the Drug Enforcement Administration as well as the almost fatal wounding of a third special agent during an international, undercover sting operation.
+He was also an appointed attorney liaison at the United States Department of Justice, Office of International Affairs, where he worked on international criminal matters for state and local prosecutors throughout the United States for two years.

-For over a decade, Judge Mavis was a member of the Visiting Faculty for the Harvard Law School Trial Advocacy Workshop.
-Judge Mavis has been a member of Southwestern Law School’s adjunct faculty since 1996, teaching Trial Advocacy and a special intersession course on the Art of Persuasion.
+For over a decade, Judge Mavis was a member of the visiting faculty for the Harvard Law School Trial Advocacy Workshop.
+Judge Mavis has been a member of Southwestern Law School’s adjunct faculty since 1996, teaching Trial Advocacy and the Art of Persuasion.
 For several years, he created and taught a Persuasive Speaking course at UCLA.
-Judge Mavis has been a Lecturer in Law at USC Gould School of Law since 2015.
+Judge Mavis has been a lecturer in law at USC Gould School of Law since 2015.

 In 2008, the Constitutional Rights Foundation awarded Judge Mavis “Judge of the Year.”